Subnet

-A subnetwork or subnet is a logical subdivision of an IP network.
+A subnet, or subnetwork, is a logical subdivision of an IP network.
 The practice of dividing a network into two or more networks is called subnetting.

-Computers that belong to the same subnet are addressed with an identical most-significant bit-group in their IP addresses.
-This results in the logical division of an IP address into two fields: the network number or routing prefix and the rest field or host identifier.
+Computers that belong to the same subnet are addressed with an identical group of its most-significant bits of their IP addresses.
+This results in the logical division of an IP address into two fields: the network number or routing prefix, and the rest field or host identifier.
 The rest field is an identifier for a specific host or network interface.